 Tinker, tailor, soldier, shopper

 So how does a mystery shopping service figure into this business?
 A mystery shopper can help you gather intelligence on your competitors while making it look like they’re legitimately looking for and purchasing goods.
 This information can then be returned to you, so you can have a valid explanation as to what is making your competitors tick and what they do better than you.

-More importantly, you don't have to visit your competitors at all.
-Instead, you can use a set of parameters for which your mystery shopper is expected to be on the lookout, on top of what they have in terms of products and services.
+More importantly, you don’t have to visit your competitors at all.
+Instead, you can use a set of parameters for which your mystery shopper is expected to be on the lookout for, on top of what they have in terms of products and services.
 These details can be granular, such as what clerks do to upsell or cross-sell, the amount of customer traffic and the internal atmosphere.
-If the mystery shopper's cover is blown, they can simply state that they are working for a mystery shopping company, without mentioning your business's name.
+If the mystery shopper’s cover is blown, they can simply state that they are working for a mystery shopping company, without mentioning your business’ name.

 When you have these conditions in place, you can read the reports you get back and use that information to improve your store’s quality of service overall.
 With this data on hand, you can quantify it to become a more agile competitor.